MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     cd lab13
     ```

-    These commands will create a directory for this lab, move the **lab13-setup.azcli** file into that directory, and then change directory to make the new directory the current working directory.
+    These commands will create a directory for this lab, move the **lab13-setup.azcli** file into that directory and then change directory to make the new directory the current working directory.

 1. To ensure the **lab13-setup.azcli** has the execute permission, enter the following command: